-Figure 22 - Electrical Connection Points (ECP) and Point of Common Coupling (PCC)
+Figure 23 - Electrical Connection Points (ECP) and Point of Common Coupling (PCC)101

-4.7.3 UL 1741 and IEC 62109 Certification Testing for Product Safety compliance with UL 1741 testing is mandatory for certifying that these DER systems meet the interconnection requirements.
+4.7.3 UL 1741 and IEC 62109 Certification Testing for Product Safety

 UL 1741 is a product safety standard that defines the testing and certification requirements for DER systems that must meet the IEEE 1547 requirements.
 This UL1741/IEEE1547 combination of requirements is used to evaluate grid tied DG products for both electrical safety and utility interconnection.